Collecting ping results

 Overview

-Ping is a useful tool you can use to check to see if your domain/website is reachable from your location.
+Ping is a useful tool for checking whether your domain/website is reachable from your location.
 Some support requests require that you collect ping results and submit them along with your ticket.

 1. Open the command prompt.